liquity/dev/docs/sdk/lib-base.transactableliquity.opentrove.md

 ## TransactableLiquity.openTrove() method

-Open a new Trove by depositing collateral and borrowing LUSD.
+Open a new Trove by depositing collateral and borrowing XBRL.

 <b>Signature:</b>